QUARTERLY UPDATE

 Please pray:

-The vision for OCPI is to serve churches by helping prepare men for faithful, confessional church planting.
-While many church planting programmes exist today, OCPI seeks to offer a distinctly warm-hearted Reformed approach that combines theological depth with practical wisdom.
+The vision for the OCPI is to serve churches by helping prepare men for faithful, confessional church planting.
+While other church planting programmes exist, OCPI will seek to offer a distinctly warm-hearted Reformed approach that combines theological depth with practical wisdom.

-A key planning milestone will take place on 24–25 August, when church leaders from across the UK and Europe gather at Yarnton Manor, Oxford, for a roundtable discussion to help refine and strengthen the vision.
+A key planning milestone will take place on 24–25 August 2026, when church and seminary leaders from across the UK and Europe gather at Yarnton Manor, Oxford, for a roundtable discussion to help refine and strengthen the vision.
+Discussions will be led by OCPI’s founder-director Dr Jon Payne.

 The first year-long programme is scheduled to launch in August 2027.
 The programme will include: